SerenityOS/serenity/Documentation/NetworkBoot.md

 ## SerenityOS network booting via TFTP and DHCP

 By network booting, this guide implies a target computer (physical or virtual) that tries to boot over the network through PXE.
 The setup presented here is also diskless, as the bootloader and the root file system are supplied over the network.
-This can be achieved using GRUB2 or PXELINUX although only GRUB2 provides a framebuffer to display the Serenity desktop.
+This can be achieved using GRUB2 or PXELINUX although only GRUB2 provides a frame buffer to display the Serenity desktop.

-Note: it is recommended to boot a mainstream operating system through PXE on the target at least once before attempting this, if only to make sure that your setup works.
+Note: it is recommended to boot a mainstream operating system through PXE on the target at least once before attempting this if only to make sure that your setup works.

 ### General notes